DLibatique/LATN102-S20/notes/6-indirect-statement.md

 - **Didicit** patrem amāre filiās. ("He learned that the father loved his daughters.")
 - **Cognovit** patrem amāre filiās. ("He knew that the father loved his daughters.")

 In all of these sentences, notice that we still have the accusative direct object after the accusative subject and infinitive as the main verb.
-This highlights an important aspect of the structure of indirect statement - noun usage remains the same
+This highlights an important aspect of the structure of indirect statement, aside from the accusative subject - noun usage remains the same.

+## Practice Opportunities

+Identify the verb of the head, the accusative subject, and the infinitive main verb in the indirect statement.

+1. Feminae credēbant pue
+<button onclick="toggleDisplay('prac1')">Click here to toggle the answer:</button> <span style="display: none;" id="prac1">dūcī, "to be led"</span>

+## Reflexive Pronouns

-Where the change from direct to indirect statement is when
+One place where the change from direct to indirect statement is when .
+Take for instance,

 How do we change tense?